 How to use the application Too Good to Go?

-Therefore, if the picking-up time is 10 pm, I suggest to be there 9:55 in order not to be in a long queue or miss all the food.
-Your phone should have internet data as well in order to check your ticket.
+Therefore, if the picking-up time is 10 pm, I suggest being there at 9:55 in order not to be in a long queue or miss all the food.
+Your phone should have internet data as well to check your ticket.

 According to Anne – a user of this app

-As I study in Copenhagen Business School, I usually have my meals there.
-Even though it’s for students in CBS, everyone can eat there without the requirement of student ID.
+As I study at Copenhagen Business School, I usually have my meals there.
+Even though it’s for students at CBS, everyone can eat there without the requirement of student ID.

 The cafeterias serve different types of dishes and change the choices every day.
-You just need to choose what you like, and then put the dish on the calculator and pay for it on your own.
+You need to choose what you like, and then put the plate on the calculator and pay for it on your own.
 It’s a self-serving service.